howprice/hoffgui/README.md

 #### Visual Studio

 Configure CMake from the Visual Studio Native tools command prompt (e.g. Start -> *x64 Native Tools Command Prompt for VS2022*) to use the Visual Studio's CMake and toolchain.
-After configuring CMake, the generated solution `build/hoffgui.sln` can be opened with Visual Studio.
+Run scripts\gensln.bat After configuring CMake, the generated solution `build/hoffgui.sln` can be opened with Visual Studio.

 ### Linux